 This research study will examine the effect of the BREXIT referendum onto the Human Resource Development (HRD) practices of the UK banking sector.
 For many national economies, the banking sector is considered as one of their main pillars.
-Concurrently, the sector is characterised as “knowledge-intensive” and “people-oriented” with regards to its competitiveness, success, growth and change (Froehlich, 2017; Kor, 2016; Mitsakis, 2017; Mitsakis & Aravopoulou, 2016).
+Concurrently, the sector is characterised as “knowledge-intensive” and “people-oriented” concerning its competitiveness, success, growth and change (Froehlich, 2017; Kor, 2016; Mitsakis, 2017; Mitsakis & Aravopoulou, 2016).
 Thus, it is important to examine how HRD practices in UK banks have been affected by the BREXIT referendum outcome.
 Lately, there are many commentators associating BREXIT with the make of a new global economic crisis.
 Amongst them, the Bank of England governor Mark Carney described the post-BREXIT era as a new financial crisis (Elliot and Stewart, 2017; Gold, 2017; Chu, 2017; Rachman, 2016).
 Following such assertions, organisations reported extensive budget cuts within their HR interventions, including relevant budget allocations to their HRD strategies and practices.

 A longitudinal survey would allow prospective applicants to examine the effect of the BREXIT referendum (and its aftermath) to the HRD practices within the UK banking sector.
 Following the relative lack of relevant literature on BREXIT and its effect on HRD, the project aims to offer new insights to both HRD scholars and HRD practitioners by collecting data through a multi-constituent research perspective (different stakeholders across banking organisations).